tmroyal/OptionSetter.js/README.md

 a function that sets up alternative behaviors.

 The function is provided with the following parameters:
-- `name` - the name of the property that fails validation
+- `name` - the name of the property that fails validation or is omitted
 - `message` - the 'error' message provided by the type definition or paramter

+Note: this function also is called when an item is ommited.

 Example:
 ```